 HACHERL RESEARCH & WRITING STUDIO ASSISTANT APPLICATION

 As a Studio Assistant, you will guide your fellow WWU students in developing skills for reading, research, and writing.
 In individual, group, and online conferences, you will respond to the needs of students by offering bite-sized feedback and strategies that incrementally help students grow as scholars.
-This internship includes coursework, paid training, and paid work.
+This position includes ongoing paid professional development and 4-6 hours of additional paid work per week.

-The application deadline has been extended!
 Submit your application by completing the form below.
-Completed applications are due by Friday, April 28th.
+Completed applications are due by 11am on Monday, April 23rd.

 Please contact the Research & Writing Studio with any questions. (email: firstname.lastname@example.org)